aspnetboilerplate/aspnetboilerplate/doc/WebSite/Articles/How-To/add-custom-session-field-aspnet-core.md

 ## Introduction

-In this article, i will explain how to add custom field to AbpSession in ASP.NET Core.
+In this article, I will explain how to add custom field to AbpSession in ASP.NET Core.

 ### Create Custom Session

-First, create a custom session object that implement `ClaimsAbpSession`.
+First, create a custom session object that implements `ClaimsAbpSession`.
 Define your own session and add your custom field to it.
 Then, you can inject `MyAppSession` and use it's new property in your project.

 ````csharp
 public class MyAppSession : ClaimsAbpSession, ITransientDependency